-Supplies Required: Black covered sketchbook (9x12 app.)
+Supplies Required: Hardcover sketchbook (9x12 app.)

 Traveling Portfolio (bigger than 22 inches)

+Yearbook (5658)

-Yearbook (5658) Prerequisite: Written permission of instructor 1 credit
+Prerequisite: Permission of instructor

 Students involved in this course become part of a working team designed to create the Auburn High School Yearbook.

 The staff is comprised of approximately 20 students who are engaged in various activities including: writing, journalism, photography, layout and design, sales and advertising, and organization.
 Daily classroom attendance is required, as well as a large commitment of time outside the classroom.
 Independent and group work is common, as well as out of school activities.
 This course is designed for students who can commit to a full-year course.
 Positions of leadership on the yearbook staff are based on commitment, ability, creativity, and organization.
 This is an elective course and cannot be used for a sequence.